FirelyTeam/firely-docs/simplifier/simplifierPersonalContent.rst

 * Publish these resources when their status is "Active" (examples will always be published)
 * Publish all of them

+Canonical Base
+""""""""""""""
+Project owners can now customize their canonical URLs to brand their projects.
+In the future, we will only see canonical URLs as valid if they match the canonical base URL of their project.
+To choose your URL go to your project and from the Options menu select Canonical Base URLs.
+Click on the Add URL button and then in the popup specify which base URL you would like to use.
+Make note that by choosing a canonical URL you are also certifying that it is within your rights to do so.

 Add Members
 """""""""""